While most people aren’t severely disabled, lumbar spinal stenosis can cause pain, numbness or weakness, most often in the legs, feet, and buttocks.

 Surgery for Lumbar Spinal Stenosis

-- you begin to have trouble controlling your bowels or bladder
+- Trouble controlling your bowels or bladder

-- the pain becomes unbearable
+- Pain becomes unbearable

 In order to free up or “decompress” the nerves, the surgeon must remove a section of bone from the back of the spine (lamina).
 The surgeon may also have to remove a portion of the facet joints.
 The lamina and facet joints normally provide stability in the spine.
 Removal of either or both can cause the spine to become loose and unstable.
 When this occurs, doctors will include fusion as part of the procedure.
 Likewise, patients with spinal instability who need surgery for spinal stenosis will likely also need lumbar fusion.